7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 ![](sliverrubeuskerberoast.png)
 Also it supports RC4_HMAC so we can create Skeleton Keys like the mid 2010s APT.

-And following back along with Al once re-re-re-re-hacked to the same point and improved my Sliver cheatsheet
+And following back along with Al once re-re-re-re-hacked to the same point and improved my Sliver cheatsheet.
 ![](svcScanningactuallypwned.png)

 [Alh4zr3d](https://www.twitch.tv/videos/1829218217) comes in with cme flags - Domain Cache Credentials - LSA are cached credentials stored in the registry.
-If
 ```bash
 # You have local admin
 proxychains4 crackmapexec smb 10.200.116.31 -u 'svcScanning' -p 'Password1!' --lsa